 No Room at the Inn

 J. Robert Lunney remembers the SS Meredith Victory being denied the ability to off-load the fourteen thousand refugees at Busan on Christmas Eve 1950.
-He explains that Busan was already overcrowded with UN troops and refugees.
+He explains how Busan was already overcrowded with UN troops and refugees.
 After being denied entry, he recalls their redirection to Koje-do and the tricky offloading of the refugees on December 26th.

 Life at Koje-do POW Camp

 Jack Whelan provides insight into the POW camp at Koje-do.
 He describes the layout and organization of the camp while he was stationed on the island.
-He emphasizes there was an ugliness within the North Korean compound that justified the ugliness of the frontlines. he explains how he, while in Koje-do, transitioned from being a correspondent to mapmaker.
+He emphasizes there was an ugliness within the North Korean compound that justified the ugliness of the frontlines.
+He explains how he, while in Koje-do, transitioned from being a correspondent to mapmaker.

 John Jefferies recounts a successful and massive North Korean POW escape that occurred early one morning.
 He details how the North Koreans used towels to destroy part of the fencing around the camp and remembers watching thousands of them flee.
 He recalls having to defend himself to survive the situation.